Theme

 alter database hikma_health owner to hikma_health;

-The server is based on Flask and Python 3.10.
-Please make sure you have Python 3.10 installed on your computer as described here.
+The server is a full-stack application built with TypeScript and TanStack Start.
+It combines both the API backend and the admin web interface into a single application.
+Make sure you have Node.js (v22.14+) and pnpm installed on your computer.
 Also make sure you have a database set up and running - as shown above.

 # Change into the server directory